Inherited Craziness

 St Peter's Church, Tiverton

-The bride, who was 22, gave her address at the time of her marriage as 111 Chapel Street, Tiverton, which was the home of her aunt, Lucy Jane Bridle, only seven years older than herself, who Ellen will have been brought up with.
+Ellen Stone, (b.
+Ellen Stone Snow on 27 Feb 1879 in Tiverton) daughter of Henry William Stone and Sarah Snow, married George Norman (b.
+19 Mar 1882), of 92 Bampton Street, Tiverton, son of James Norman and Harriet Woodland, on 11 Nov 1901, at St Peter's Church, Tiverton.
+The bride gave her address at the time of her marriage as 111 Chapel Street, Tiverton, the home of her paternal aunt, Lucy Jane Bridle, who Ellen was brought up with.
 Ellen had been a witness (bridesmaid maybe?) at Lucy's wedding in 1895.

-The mother's maiden name on all three births was given as Stone.
+The mother's maiden name on all three births was listed as Stone.

 In 1921, George Norman (39) Farmer was living at Cott Daisy, Uplowman, Devon with Ellen Norman (40) and Frank Norman (18) Agricultural Worker, who was employed by Herbert Pearce at Whitnage Farm.